dwipddalal/DL-Image-calorie-prediction/README.md

 2. Navigate to the repository folder: cd DL-Image-calorie-prediction
 3. Run the main script: python main.py

+- The script consist of train/test and also the inference module.

 ### Deployment
-Download the best_model from the link given above.
+- Download the best_model from the link given above.

-Run the Flask app: python app.py
+- Run the Flask app: python app.py

 ![WhatsApp Image 2023-09-28 at 18 40 25](https://github.com/dwipddalal/DL-Image-calorie-prediction/assets/91228207/19834057-f046-46ec-9106-df40dd997873)